Bi-infinite solutions for KdV- and Toda-type discrete integrable systems based on path encodings: Introduction

 As long as $M_0<\infty$, (which ensures $M_n<\infty$ for all $n\in\mathbb{Z}$,) this procedure yields a solution to \eqref{bbsudkdv2}.
 Indeed, it is not difficult to check that $W$ satisfies $W_n =\eta_n+W_{n-1}-\min\{1-\eta_n,W_{n-1}\}$, and one can then use the first equation at \eqref{bbsudkdv2} to determine $T\eta$.
 Moreover, it is easily seen that the updated configuration is encoded by the path

 in that, as at \eqref{incs}, the increments of $TS$ yield $T\eta$, i.e.\ $(TS)_n-(TS)_{n-1}=1-2(T\eta)_n$ for all $n\in\mathbb{Z}$.
+See Figure \ref{taufig} below for a depiction of the BBS dynamics at the configuration and path encoding levels.
 The transformation at \eqref{originalpitman} of reflection in the past maximum is well-known in the probability literature as Pitman's transformation after its introduction in the fundamental work on stochastic processes \cite{Pitman}.
-See \cite{Bertoin, HMOC, Jeulin, MY0, MY, MY1, MY2, Rog, RogPit, Saisho} for examples of further studies concerning Pitman's transformation and its generalisations, \cite{DMO,HW,OCY2} for connections to queuing theory, and \cite{BBOC1,BBOC2, OC0,OC,OCY} for research relating Pitman's transformation and stochastic integrable systems.
+See \cite{Bertoin, HMOC, Jeulin, MY0, MY, MY1, MY2, Rog, RogPit, Saisho} for examples of further studies concerning Pitman's transformation and its generalizations, \cite{DMO,HW,OCY2} for connections to queuing theory, and \cite{BBOC1,BBOC2, OC0,OC,OCY} for research relating Pitman's transformation and stochastic integrable systems.
 (We note that in \cite{CKST}, the operator $T$ was given by setting $TS=2M-S-2M_0$.
 Clearly dropping the constant shift does not affect the dynamics, and it will be convenient for our later arguments to do without this.)
-See Figure \ref{taufig} below for a depiction of the BBS dynamics at the configuration and path encoding levels.
 For one time step of the dynamics, the carrier is not uniquely defined by \eqref{bbsudkdv2}, see \cite[Remark 2.11]{CKST} for discussion of this point.
 However, in \cite{CKST}, a complete description was given of configurations for which the BBS dynamics can be extended and are time reversible (i.e.\ invertible) for all times (forwards and backwards), and apart from on a certain `critical' set, for such configurations the choice of $W$ at \eqref{originalW} yields the unique solution to \eqref{bbsudkdv2} that stays within the domain of the dynamics.
-Thus the above construction of $W$ and $T\eta$ is the only viable choice if one seeks to define the global (i.e.\ all time) dynamics of the BBS.
+Thus the above construction of $W$ and $T\eta$ is the only viable choice if one seeks to define the global (i.e.\ all-time) dynamics of the BBS.
+We note that a similar description of bi-infinite BBS dynamics in terms of path encodings is provided in \cite{FNRW}, as is a description in terms of a so-called `slot decomposition', which keeps track of solitons.